William Conroy Honors College

 The NMSU Howard Hughes Medical Institute Program (HHMI) broadens access to science by providing students with opportunities to be successful in science through outreach to high schools in under-served communities, through the enhancement of undergraduate biology courses, by providing students with undergraduate research opportunities, and by providing the next generation of faculty with training in Scientific Teaching.

-The Discovery Scholars Program (DSP) is a college wide interdisciplinary program which was created in Fall, 2014.
-DESP is a mentorship program where undergraduate students engage in research/creative activity with faculty mentors.
+The Discovery Scholars Program (DS) is a college wide interdisciplinary program which was created in Fall 2014.
+DS is a mentorship program where undergraduate students engage in research/creative activity with faculty mentors.
 The goal of the program is to support student research/creative activity and encourage students to apply for and successfully complete a Master’s degree, perhaps even a Ph.D.
 Through the program students are challenged to think through research questions and or creative activities, find solutions or ways to answer questions or implement creative activities, and then write up and present the outcome(s) of their work.

-Office of the Vice President for Research, Graduate Studies and International Programs
+Office of the Provost and Executive Vice President for Academic Affairs

 College of Business